supun007/draw-image-outline/README.md

   - draw_outliner.html

  **NOTE:**_This example was purely based on html5, JavaScript and was using easeljs-NEXT.js library to draw canvas images and draw lines_

+ #### Final Result

+ To manupulate the image outline via pixel scaning _get_outline_shape_v1.0.js_ was the final outcome.

+ In the _draw_outliner.html_ file, _init()_ js function is initialising the image drawing in the two html canvases namely "imgCanvas" and "outlineCanvas".